Head's up, there might be affiliate links ahead!

 - Once the pepper is roasted, remove from the oven, set to cool, then chop into 1-inch pieces.

-- Add pepper to simmering soup and remove soup from heat.
+- Add pepper to the simmering soup and remove soup from heat.

 - Remove bay leaf and add coconut milk and fresh basil.